Prince of Orange: Principality of Orange

 As the kingdom of Burgundy fragmented in the early Middle Ages, the Holy Roman Emperor Frederick I Barbarossa elevated the lordship of Orange to a principality in 1163 to shore up his supporters in Burgundy against the Pope and the King of France.
 As the Empire's boundaries retreated from those of the principality, the prince acceded to the sovereign rights that the Emperor formerly exercised.
 As William the Silent wrote in his marriage proposal to the uncle of his second wife, the Elector August of Saxony, he held Orange as "my own free property", not as a fief of any suzerain; neither the Pope, nor the Kings of Spain or France.
-That historical position of honor and reputation would later drive William the Silent forward, as much as it also fueled the opposition of his great grandson William III to Louis XIV, when that king invaded and occupied Orange.
+That historical position of honor and reputation would later drive William the Silent forward, as much as it also fuelled the opposition of his great-grandson William III to Louis XIV, when that king invaded and occupied Orange.

 The last direct descendant of the original princes, René of Chalon, exercised his sovereign right and left the principality to his cousin William the Silent, who was not a descendant of the original Orange family but the heir to the principality of Orange by testament.
 This was, however, against the inheritance pattern enacted by the last will of Mary of Baux-Orange, the Princess of Orange from the House of Baux who brought the principality into the Chalons family and through to whom Prince René derived his own inheritance right (see Genealogy of the House of Orange-Chalon).
 In this way, Rene transmitted his property to his nearest relative, rather than go back several generations to transmit it to now distant cousins.

 Map of the principality of Orange in the 16th century.

 Those now distant cousins were the descendants of Alix de Chalon.
 Marie des Baux-Orange had stipulated in her will that if her son Louis did not inherit Orange, her daughter Alix and her descendants should.
 Guillaume de Vienne, seigneur de Saint-Georges, was the husband of Alix.
-They had a daughter Marguerite, who married in 1449 Rudolf of Baden-Hochberg, lord of Neuchâtel and Rothelin (1427–87).
-Their son was Philip (d.
+They had a daughter Marguerite, who married in 1449 Rudolf IV, Margrave of Hachberg-Sausenberg, lord of Neuchâtel and Rothelin (1427–87).
+Their son was Philip of Hachberg-Sausenberg (d.
 1503).
-His only child who reached maturity was Johanna (d.
+His only child who reached maturity was Johanna of Hachberg-Sausenberg (d.
 1543).
-She married in 1504 Louis I of Orléans, duc de Longueville (1450–1516).
-Through this marriage, the Orléans-Longueville, an illegitimate branch of the house of Valois, were the claimants of Orange until their extinction in male line in 1694(see Famille d'Orléans-Longueville).
-When William the Silent of Nassau succeeded as prince of Orange, the Orléans-Longueville protested and obtained court decisions in their favor in France.
+She married in 1504 Louis I d'Orléans, duc de Longueville (1450–1516).
+Through this marriage, the Orléans-Longueville family, an illegitimate branch of the house of Valois, were the claimants of Orange until their extinction in male line in 1694.
+When William the Silent of Nassau succeeded as prince of Orange, the Orléans-Longueville protested and obtained court decisions in their favour in France.
 However, as Orange was a sovereign state and not part of France, the courts' decisions were not enforceable and left the principality in the hands of the Nassau-Orange family.